 Raised in Memphis, Robert moved to Seattle in the early '90s, where he almost eliminated his strong southern accent.
 He worked as a toxicologist, completed a master's degree in international studies, and later ditched everything to move to Spain for a year.
 That turned out to be one of the best decisions he ever made.
-Since then, he's lived in Argentina, married a Spaniard, and become a guide for our Spain tours, including our 10-day Best of Andalucía tour.
-Robert also offers PDF guides of walking tours in Portugal and Argentina.
+Since then, he's lived in Argentina, married a Spaniard, and become a guide for our Best of Spain in 14 Days tour and our Best of Andalucía in 10 Days tour.

 What brought you to Spain and Rick Steves' Europe?